mgcruz024/mean-variance/README.md

 <img src="Screenshots/stocks_image.png" width="650" height="375" />

 Mean-Variance (MV) portfolio optimization with six years of daily SP500 data from 2016-2020 and Q1 2021 for testing.
 The project aims to perform asset allocation considering a group of stock tickers and find an optimal portfolio for the target investor.
-In order to select the best combination of those tickers, I performed analysis on R using extracted Yahoo finance data stored in PostgreSQL.
+In order to select the best combination of those tickers, I implemented PortfolioAnalytics on R using extracted Yahoo finance data stored in PostgreSQL.

 ## Packages Used
 PostgreSQL 14